-Estimating Provisions for Regular Product Warranty, Product Liability, Sales Program and Restructuring

-The regular warranty cost is established by product line and recorded at the time of sale based on management's best estimate, using historical cost rates and trends.
+Estimating Provisions for Regular Product Warranty, Product Liability, Sales Program and Restructuring management's best estimate, using historical cost rates and trends.
 Adjustments to the regular warranty provision are made when the Company identifies a significant and recurring issue on products sold or when costs and trend differences are identified in the analysis of regular warranty claims.